simonknittel/discord-bot-api/README.md

 ---
 1. Download the latest release here: https://github.com/simonknittel/discord-bot-api/releases/latest
 2. Make sure you have [Node](https://nodejs.org/en) installed and available in your PATH variable
-3. Make sure you have [FFmpeg](https://ffmpeg.org) installed and available in your PATH variable
-4. Make sure you have [Python 2.7](https://python.org) installed and available in your PATH variable
+3. Make sure you have [Python 2.7](https://python.org) installed and available in your PATH variable
     * Run `npm config set python python2.7`
-5. **[Windows]** Make sure you have `Visual Studio Community 2015` installed
+4. **[Windows]** Make sure you have `Visual Studio Community 2015` installed
     * Make sure to check `Tools and Windows SDK` in the install instructions
     * Run `npm config set msvs_version 2015 --global`
-6. Install dependencies by running `npm install --msvs_version=2015`
+5. Install dependencies by running `npm install --msvs_version=2015`
-7. Duplicate the [config-sample.json](./config-sample.json) and rename it to `config.json`
+6. Duplicate the [config-sample.json](./config-sample.json) and rename it to `config.json`
-8. Edit `config.json` to your needs
+7. Edit `config.json` to your needs
     * Visit the full [documentation](./documentation/config.json_explained.md) for more information
-9. Invite the bot to your server https://finitereality.github.io/permissions/?v=103926784
+8. Invite the bot to your server https://finitereality.github.io/permissions/?v=103926784

 Start
 ---